SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

 Install from source code
 ========================

-To compile SeisComP from the source code follow the :ref:`instructions in the development section <build>`.
-You may later download and add maps as described below in the :ref:`package section <tutorials_postinstall_package>`.
+To compile |scname| from the source code follow the :ref:`instructions in the development section <build>`.
+You may later download and add maps as described below in the :ref:`Documentation of installation <installation>`.

 .. _tutorials_postinstall_package: